-Subject Line could be the most important part of the email, though it's oftentimes overlooked in favor of the email body.
-But if you're cold-emailing someone, or just establishing a professional relationship, your subject line can entice people to open the message as well as set expectations about what's enclosed.
+Subject Line could be the most important part of the email, though it is oftentimes overlooked in favor of the email body.
+But if you are cold-emailing someone, or just establishing a professional relationship, your subject line can entice people to open the message as well as set expectations about what is enclosed.